Carpk/ShawnKlein/_posts/2016-07-06-solid-principles.md

   end
 end
 ````
-Instead of hard coding in a `XmlParser.new` or `CsvParser.new` somewhere in the `FileParser`, we will pass these objects in when instantiating our file parser.
-The file parser does not care whether we want to parse an XML, JSON, or CSV file, it only cares that the `@parser` object will respond to `#parse`.
+Instead of hard coding in a `@pizza_batter = PizzaBatter.new` or `@cake_batter = CakeBatter.new` somewhere in the `MixBatter`, we will pass these objects in when instantiating our class.
+The 'MixBatter` class does not care whether its mixing pizza batter, cake batter, or an egg batter, it only cares that the injected class is able to respond to `#combine`.